fnalways/terminus-docs/docs/manual/get-started/install-olares-linux-via-docker-compose.md

 ---
+outline: [2, 3]
 description: Learn how to deploy Olares on a Linux server using Docker Compose.
 This step-by-step guide covers system requirements, configuration, installation, activation, and container management.
 ---
-# Deploy Olares on Linux using Docker Compose
+# Install Olares on Linux using Docker Compose
 You can use Docker to install and run Olares in a containerized environment.
 This guide walks you through setting up Olares with Docker, preparing the installation environment, completing the activation process, and managing the container lifecycle.
 ## System requirements